nickotine-312/ffmpeg-chapter-creator/README.md

 Originally this script identified the breaks by detecting silence, but there was too much ambiguity, so now it scans the file for black frames in the video.
 This is a more resource intensive operation, but it yields much more consistent results.

 # TODO
+* format strings for header to make output prettier.
+* Add subdirectories for metadata and new outputs, to keep things a bit cleaner.
 * Strip old file extension before adding MP4
 * Can we clean up filenames more?
 * Update directory traversal to move through subdirectories too.